 00:38 -> 00:58

 Narration: We believe research experiences are important because we equip students with marketable state of the art software skills.
-We work across a wide range of applications such as real time interpretation of physical signals such as speech, electroencephalograms, and digital pathology images.
-We successfully attract students across a wide range of disciplines including engineering, medicine, the life sciences and business.
+We work across a wide range of applications involving real time interpretation of physical signals such as speech, electroencephalograms, and digital pathology images.
+Our students thrive in a multidisciplinary environment that includes the disciplines of engineering, computer science, medicine, neuroscience, biology biochemistry and business.
 In addition to our work with Temple students, we have hosted research experiences for students from high school to post-secondary education.
-Our center has always exceeded national averages for participation from underrepresented groups primarily because we spend a significant amount of time on the professional development of our students. because we prioritize the professional development of all our students.
+Our center has always exceeded national averages for participation from underrepresented groups because we prioritize the professional development of all our students.

 00:59 -> 01:17

-Narration: We introduce students to the application of machine learning to large scale big data problems involving real world data and technology-hungry customers.
-Students participate in a strict software engineering process similar to that used in industry, so they develop highly marketable skills and gain experience with how to prosper after graduation.(This is similar, almost identical to the section below the RockSAT comment, so I feel as though this can be omitted.)

 (The modules animation is excellent!)

 01:17 -> 02:12